DeadZone-0/DayNight-Music/README.md

 ## Installation

 1. Navigate to the [Releases](https://github.com/DeadZone-0/DayNight-Music/releases) page.
-2. Download the latest `DaynightMusic.apk`.
+2. Download the latest `app-release.apk`.
 3. Enable "Install from Unknown Sources" in your Android settings.
 4. Install and start listening.